qts0312/SmartMoE/src/fastmoe/README.md

 ### Prerequisites

 PyTorch with CUDA is required.
-The repository is currently tested with PyTorch v1.8.0 and CUDA 10, with designed compatibility to older versions.
+The repository is currently tested with PyTorch v1.10.0 and CUDA 11.3, with designed compatibility to older and newer versions.

+The minimum version of supported PyTorch is `1.7.2` with CUDA `10`.
+However, there are a few known issues that requires manual modification of FastMoE's code with specific older dependents.

 If the distributed expert feature is enabled, NCCL with P2P communication support, typically versions `>=2.7.5`, is needed.